218 Water Lane, PO Box 404

 Tappahannock, Virginia 22560

 Open- Mon, Tues, Thurs, Fri, Sat 10:00 a.m – 3:00 p.m.

 Closed: Sunday and Wednesday and Holidays.
 Suggest visitors call in advance during winter months

 Gift Shop: Rappahannock River Gift Shop on site

-We have a very nice gift shop which features many books written by local authors, beautiful hand woven baskets and much more.
-We also have a research room which provides an opportunity to research local ancestors.
+We have a very nice gift shop which features many books written by local authors, beautiful handwoven baskets and much more.
+We also have a research room that provides an opportunity to research local ancestors.